XeroDays/Custom-Object-Detection-GUI/README.md

 Once `MainGUI.py` opens the GUI, you can start training a model.

-**Watch the output from the GUI carefully**, as there may still be some missing imports.
+## Watch the output from the GUI carefully
+there may still be some missing imports.
 When running TensorFlow, it may not know to use the virtual environment.
 Solve these errors by simply installing the missing packages using `pip`. **Note**: These must be installed on the Python system (not in the virtual environment)!

 ### Common missing packages (Add these outside of Virtual Environment):